 What debts you can include in an Administration Order is dependent on the court that you apply to.
 This is because there is nothing within the law for this solution that specifies what debts can and cannot be included.

-Applying for an Administration Order can seem complicated.
+The process to apply for an Administration Order can seem complicated.
 To help explain the process a little better, we’ve mapped it out in a simple step by step guide:

 The first step to getting an Administration Order is to get the relevant forms to fill in.
-To apply, the form you’re looking for is an N92, which you can get these from your local county court or it’s available to print off on the government website.
+To apply, the form you’re looking for is an N92, which you can get from your local county court or it’s available to print off on the government website.

 When filling this in, you’ll need to list all your income, expenditure and details of all the debts you owe.
 However, it’s important that you do not sign it at this stage as you will need to do this in front of the court.